pursuit-curriculum/unit-full-stack-web-development/pern-one-to-many-back-end/lesson-notes/README.md

 const { getBookmark } = require("../queries/bookmarks.js");
 ```

-Call it and make a new object to send back.
+Call it and make a new nested object to send back.

 ```js
 // controllers/reviewsController.js